PopularPioneering/popularpioneering.github.io/index.md

 ---
-title: "Welcome Pioneers!"
+title: "Greetings FICSIT Pioneers!"
 ---

-When gazing down on your latest sprawling industrial complex -- FicsIt cup in hand -- have you ever thought: "Could automate this *even more*?"
+When gazing down on your latest sprawling industrial complex -- FICSIT cup in hand -- have you ever thought: "Could I automate this *even more*?"
 Perhaps you long for that central control room, bristling with working displays and retro-future control panels.

 Maybe you want to learn to how to code but are tired of Todo lists and Address Book tutorials.
 In the spirit of classic [Popular Mechanics](https://www.popularmechanics.com/) projects I'm hoping these guides, snippets and examples for Ficsit-Networks might be useful.